Wuvist/lcpc/lcpc.typ

 These data provides insights about household living cost status in Singapore.

 LPC focus on household's monthly all source expenditure and income, aiming to  reflect a household's cash flow status, which reflects pressure of living cost.
-Thus expenditures like imputed rental of owner-occupied accommodation should not be included when caculating expenditure.
+Thus expenditures like imputed rental of owner-occupied accommodation should not be included when calculating expenditure.

 Income include from all source that effects household's cash flow, for example salary, investment, rental income and regular government transfers like Workfare Income Supplement @wis.